EthanKraus/eecs449-teamReady/README.md

 5. To get your secret OpenAI key, go to the website https://platform.openai.com/api-keys and create a
 secret key, then paste this value into the corresponding blank in your created .env.local file.

+6. Create a virtual environment inside of the backend/ folder and download the necessary packages there using the backend/requirements.txt file.
+Then, open a NEW terminal and run the following command to allow the backend web scraper to run:
+'python3 app.py'

-6. Now, you can run the following command to run the project:
+7. Now, you can run the following command to run the project in your original terminal:
 `npm run dev`

-7. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+8. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Learn More